smcclab/smc-course/_workshops/06-interfaces.md

 ---
 title: "Week 6: interfaces"
-summary: Building interfaces for musical expression
+tagline: Building interfaces for musical expression
 show_toc: true
+image: assets/workshops/2010-interface-charles-martin.jpg
+image_alt: Photo by Charles Martin
 ---

+{:.warn-box}
+**Solo Diary**: Pick [someone else's patch/code from a previous workshop](https://gitlab.cecs.anu.edu.au/laptop-ensemble/2021/2021-av-diary-materials), put a new interface on it, and play something.

 You've implicitly been building interfaces every week (every Pd patch is an interface, and so is even a piece of live code that you interact with during a